Getting started with the CPP SDK

 UserInit() function

-The next function located within user.cpp is UserInit().
-This initialization routine is executed only once, prior to the initial call of the main interrupt.
-It is utilized to configure the main control interrupt timings and initialize all necessary hardware peripherals, such as ADCs and PWM modulators.
+The next function is UserInit().
+This initialization routine is executed only once at startup, prior to the first call of the main interrupt.
+It is utilized to configure the interrupt timings and initialize all the necessary hardware peripherals.
+More information about how imperix controllers behave during run-time is given in PN261.

-UserInit() notably defines the control period, the sampling phase, and the switching frequency, using the four clocks at the user’s disposal: CLOCK_0, CLOCK_1, CLOCK_2 and CLOCK_3.
-Comprehensive details regarding the configuration of these clocks can be found in Timing configuration on imperix controllers.
+UserInit() notably defines the control period, the sampling phase, and the switching frequency.
+Comprehensive details regarding the configuration of these clocks can be found in PN259.

 For the specific case of the user template, the UserInit() function configures the following: